cooperative-computing-lab/taskvine-paper/experiments/fig-11.Comparison-of-Transfer-Methods-for-Common-Data/README.md

 This experiment shows three different transfers modes of files in TaskVine:

 - All workers fetching an input file from the same URL.
-- Workers transfering the input file among themselves with a strict control from the manager.
+- Workers transferring the input file among themselves with a strict control from the manager.
-- Workers transfering the input file among themselves with a loose control from the manager.
+- Workers transferring the input file among themselves with a loose control from the manager.

 The experiment is divided in two.
 First we will show a smaller run with a local worker to make sure that everything is working correctly.
 Then we will show how